 Wyzowl – Another tool that helps you put a tutorial in video format is Wyzowl.
 Whether you’d like to create animated explainer videos, mobile app demo videos, or web app demo videos, Wyzowl has a solution that you can use.

 InsideSales.com – How would you like to get “from prospect to close” faster?
 You can do that with InsideSales.com.
-The tool uses something called neuralytics (“a predictive and prescriptive self-learning engine that drives revenue growth”) to help you seal the deal faster with customers.
+The tool uses something called neuralytics (“a predictive and prescriptive self-learning engine that drives revenue growth”) to help you seal the deal faster with customers by moving further into the sales funnel steps.
 The solution also offers sales communications, gamification, and lead scoring.